julianobressan/atcm/README.md

 ### Entity Relationship Diagram
 ![Entity Relationship Diagram](https://github.com/julianobressan/atcm/blob/main/documents/er-diagram.png?raw=true)

+> "Modeling Principle: Models are not right or wrong; they are more or less useful."
+> - Martin Fowler

 ## Challenge compliance and considerations

 All requirements of exercise were implemented, by some changes were made, according my understanding of the domain.
 I understood that aircrafts are immutable, like size or other aditional data, like manufacturer, model, weight, etc. The kind of load, proposal of flight or emergency landing need are mutable and can change during the flight.
 So, I separated aircraft and flight in two entities: